Ivanhoe: Allusions to real history and geography

-For striking of a blow,

-Hampden did forego,

-And glad he could escape so."

 Ivanhoe is an alternate name for Ivinghoe first recorded in 1665.

 Older rural people in the Ivinghoe area most probably pronounced the name the same as Ivanhoe, according to Prof. Paul Kerswill of the University of York, a Fellow of the British Academy (FBA).

 It is most probable Scott had direct knowledge of Ivinghoe and did some research before using it as the title for his novel, as he did for the other places mentioned in the novel.

-The presence of Sir Walter Scott was recorded in Berkhamsted that is just 8 miles away from Ivinghoe.
+The presence of Sir Walter Scott was recorded in Berkhamsted that is just eight miles away from Ivinghoe.

 In the novel he speaks also of "the rich fief of Ivanhoe".
 The Manor of Ivanhoe is listed in the largest 20% of settlements recorded in Domesday.